Home

 • Don't write a meaningless or inane job objective.
 Many experts recommend that you avoid having an objective altogether on your resume, but objectives CAN be useful in some circumstances.
 But only if they actually say something.

-If you follow these few simple resume wording tips when you write your resume, the result will be a document that markets your abilities effectively.
-And that will get you the job!
+If you follow these few simple resume wording tips when engaging in resume writing activities, the result will be a document that markets your abilities effectively.
+And that will get you and interview that will land you the job you want!

 Be sure to read our resume wording tips on resume key words and action verbs.